MicrosoftDocs/shell-experience/shell-exp-docs/aishell/overview.md

 - If you have multiple versions of Windows Terminal installed, the `Start-AIShell` command opens a new terminal window running a different version of Windows Terminal.
-- If you started Window Terminal as an administrator, the `Start-AIShell` command opens a new termnial window runing Windows Terminal without elevation.
+- If you started Window Terminal as an administrator, the `Start-AIShell` command opens a new terminal window running Windows Terminal without elevation.

 If you encounter any other issues, please report them.